Ebro, Florida

 Ebro is a town in Washington County, Florida, United States.
 The town is part of the Florida Panhandle, and located in North Florida.
-As of 2020, the population recorded by the U.S. Census Bureau is 237, down from 270 at the 2010 census.
+As of the 2020 census, Ebro had a population of 237.
 It is part of the Panama City—Panama City Beach, Florida Metropolitan Statistical Area.

 Etymology

-The Town of Ebro is believed to be have been named by the Spaniards during the Spanish Florida era, after the Ebro River in Spain.
+The Town of Ebro is believed to have been named by the Spaniards during the Spanish Florida era, after the Ebro River in Spain.

 Geography

-The approximate coordinates for the Town of Ebro is located in the southwestern part of Washington County at (30.443152, –85.880790).
-It is the closest municipality to Northwest Florida Beaches International Airport.
+Ebro is the closest municipality to Northwest Florida Beaches International Airport.

 Florida State Roads 20 and 79 are the main roads through the town.
 FL-79 runs from north to south to the east of the town, leading north 31 mi to Bonifay along Interstate 10 and south 16 mi to U.S. Route 98 near Panama City Beach.
 FL-20 runs from west to east through the center of town, leading east 51 mi to Blountstown and west 17 mi to Freeport.

 According to the United States Census Bureau, the town has a total area of 3.2 sqmi.
 3.2 sqmi of it is land and 0.1 sqmi of it (1.56%) is water.